 While there is no absolute cure for autism, therapies and medication can help reduce abnormal behavior and the onset of related symptoms such as seizures.

-How To Observe Autism Awareness Month
+How To Observe Autism Acceptance Month

 Find out and participate in local groups activities